Paul Keres: World War II

-During World War II, the previously independent nation of Estonia was invaded and occupied by the Stalinist Soviet Union in June 1940, until the 1941 invasion and occupation by Nazi Germany, until the Soviet Union occupied Estonia again in 1944, and the country remained under Soviet control for the rest of Keres' life.
+During World War II, the previously independent nation of Estonia was invaded and occupied by the Soviet Union in June 1940.
+This lasted until the 1941 invasion and occupation by Nazi Germany, which in turn lasted until the Soviet Union reoccupied Estonia in 1944.
+The country remained under Soviet control for the rest of Keres' life.
 The 1944 Soviet reconquest of Estonia was a particularly dangerous time for Keres.

-At the outbreak of WWII in 1939, Keres was in Buenos Aires, Argentina for the Olympiad.
+At the outbreak of World War II in September 1939, Keres was in Buenos Aires, Argentina for the Olympiad.
 He stayed on to play in a Buenos Aires international tournament after the Olympiad, and tied for first place with Miguel Najdorf with 8½/11 (+7−1=3).

 His next event was a 14-game match with former World Champion Max Euwe in the Netherlands, held from December 1939 – January 1940.
 Keres won a hard-fought struggle by 7½–6½ (+6−5=3).
 This was a superb achievement, because not only was Euwe a former World Champion, but he had enormous experience at match play, far more than Keres.

 First Soviet occupation (1940–41)

 Estonia was invaded and occupied by the Soviet Red Army in June 1940, and formally annexed by the USSR in August 1940.
 Keres played in his first Soviet Championship at Moscow 1940 (URS-ch12), placing fourth (+9−4=6) in an exceptionally strong field, placing him ahead of the defending champion Mikhail Botvinnik, among others.
 The USSR Chess Federation organized the "Absolute Championship of the USSR" in 1941, with the top six finishers from the 1940 championship meeting each other four times; it was split between Leningrad and Moscow.
 Botvinnik won the event, one of the strongest ever organized, with 13½/20, and Keres placed second with 11, ahead of Vasily Smyslov, Isaac Boleslavsky, Andor Lilienthal, and Igor Bondarevsky.

+In 1941, Keres graduated from the University of Tartu and the same year, married fellow student Maria Riives.
+The couple had two children: a son, Peeter (born in 1941), and a daughter, Kadrin (born in 1943).
+Both children were born while Estonia was under occupation.